swiftlang/swift-evolution/proposals/NNNN-cross-compilation-destinations.md

 ```

 When multiple destinations support the same triple, an error message will be printed listing these destinations and
-asking the user to select a single one via its identifier.
+asking the user to select a single one via its identifier instead.

 ### CC Destination Bundle Generation